“Some habits made my life tough. I’m trying to get rid of them. Wanting more is one of them.”

 But when you think that having more is your answer to end those problems … you may be wrong.

 I taught myself to believe a lie

 That lie was – when I want more, I’ll have more, and I’ll be closer to success and happiness.

 This seemed to be true in some cases, but mostly, wanting more didn’t always bring me happiness.

 Wanting more me only led me to somewhere higher, from where I could want even more.

-So ‘wanting more’ didn’t make sense to me in some cases, and made my life harder than it is.
+So wanting more didn’t make sense to me and made my life harder than it was

 1. Wanting to have what others have

 “I felt foolish and ungrateful.
 I stopped appreciating what I had.
 This was wrong.”